Exploring stories of hope

 Exploring stories of Country

-The concept of connection to Country is central to First Nations peoples’ healing and wellbeing.
-Coming together on Country to care and support communities is a practice seen across all First Nations Communities, from the middle of Sydney to the remotest parts of Australia.
+The concept of connection to Country is central to Aboriginal and Torres Strait Islander peoples’ healing and wellbeing.
+Coming together on Country to care and support communities is a practice seen across all Aboriginal and Torres Strait Islander Communities, from the middle of Sydney to the remotest parts of Australia.

 (Suchet‐Pearson, Wright, Lloyd, & Burarrwanga, 2013) describe understandings and experiences of a Yolŋu philosophy of ‘co‐becoming’ through the gathering of ‘miyapunu mapu’ (turtle egg) and the concept of ‘wetj’: